-Q: What does the check mark and "x" mean on MobileServe?
+Q: What does the checkmark and "x" mean on MobileServe?

 The check mark means your hours were approved.
-If you see a "x" that can mean either something is missing, additional clarification is needed or hours were not approved.
+If you see an "x" that can mean either something is missing, additional clarification is needed or hours were not approved.
 Go to your activity section on MobileServe and click on the "x" submission.
 A message from our team will be available to review and see what the "x" means.

 Q: Do I need to have a supervisor signature to submit my hours on MobileServe?

-A: No, the CPVSA does not require supervisor name/supervisor email to submit your hours.
+A: No, the CPVSA does not require a supervisor's name/supervisor email to submit your hours.
 We use the honor system.
 If you say you volunteered, we believe you.
 We do review all hours submitted and if something does not seem right or we need additional clarification during the review we will leave a comment on the activity section on MobileServe or send you an email.

 Q: Do on-campus volunteer opportunities count towards the CPVSA Award?

 A: yes and no - this is a tricky area.
-Yes SOME volunteer opportunities count towards the CPVSA and there are events that DO NOT count.
+Yes, SOME volunteer opportunities count towards the CPVSA and some events DO NOT count.
 The CPVSA is recognizing the volunteer work that is being done in the community that benefits the greater community.
 There are community events that take place at CSUSB as a location site that are community events - for example, Pow Wow, 5k events (Walk to Remember, LifeStream Walk, CASA 5k Hero Walk, Multicultural Book and Family Festival...etc to name a few).
 However, events such as CSUSB commencement (graduation ceremony), Pinning Ceremony, Club/Org Fair, Club/Org meetings, English Conversation Partner Program..etc DO NOT count towards the CPVSA award.
-If you are not sure if something counts or not, please contact OCE via email at email@example.com for assistance.
+If you are not sure if something counts or not, please contact OCE via email at firstname.lastname@example.org for assistance.

-Disclaimer: we do not want to discourage anyone from volunteering for on-campus events - this is an important part of the college experience and helps the campus provide events and programming that benefits all CSUSB students.
+Disclaimer: We do not want to discourage anyone from volunteering for on-campus events - this is an important part of the college experience and helps the campus provide events and programming that benefits all CSUSB students.

 Q: Why are no late submissions accepted after the deadline?

-A: In order to be fair to all participants, no late submissions are accepted.
+A: To be fair to all participants, no late submissions are accepted.
 The CPVSA is available all year long, meaning everyone has the opportunity to participate and submit hours during this time frame.
 The deadline also takes into consideration the processing and review period that is needed for all submissions as well as providing adequate time for award packets to be ordered and assembled for timely distribution.